TCDB is operated by the Saier Lab Bioinformatics Group

 The NDH family includes complexes in bacteria, archaea and eukaryotic organelles (mitochondria and chloroplasts) that may use different electron donors.
 Thus, the bacterial and mitochondrial complexes function as NADH dehydrogenases, but some of the archaeal complexes function as F420H2 dehydrogenases (see TC# 3.D.9).
 The electron donor(s) for the cyanobacterial and plastid complexes is (are) not yet known.
 Despite the potentially different electron input sites, eleven polypeptide chains constitute the structural framework for proton translocation and quinone binding.
 At least six of these subunits are also present in a family of membrane-bound multisubunit [NiFe] hydrogenases.
 One of these hydrogenases (from Paracoccus furiosus) has been shown to couple electron transfer to H+ translocation (Friedrich and Scheide, 2000; Sapra et al., 2003).
 In E. coli these hydrogenases are hydrogenases 3 and 4 of the formate hydrogen lyase system.
 They also include the CO-induced hydrogenase of Rhodospirillum rubrum and the Ech hydrogenase of Methanosarcina barkerei.
 The archaeal hydrogenase transfers reducing equivalents generated by the oxidation of the low potential electron donor ferridoxin to protons, yielding H2, coupled to the generation of a pmf (Sapra et al., 2003).
 Several archaea have two such enzymes of unknown physiological function.

-E. coli complex I (NADH dehydrogenase) is capable of proton translocation in the same direction to the established Δψ, showing that in the tested conditions, the coupling ion is H+.
+E. coli complex I (NADH dehydrogenase) is capable of proton translocation in the same direction to the established Δψ, showing that in the tested conditions, the coupling ion is H+ (Batista and Pereira 2011).
 Na+ transport in the opposite direction was observed, and although Na+ was not necessary for the catalytic or proton transport activities, its presence increased the latter.
-H+ was translocated by the P. denitrificans complex I, but in this case, H+ transport was not influenced by Na+ and Na+ transport was not observed.
+H+ was translocated by the P. denitrificans complex I, but in this case, H+ transport was not influenced by Na+, and Na+ transport was not observed.
 Possibly, the E. coli complex I has two energy coupling sites (one Naindependent and the other Na+ dependent), as observed for the Rhodothermus marinus complex I, whereas the coupling mechanism of the P. denitrificans enzyme is completely Na+ independent.
-Complex I energy transduction by proton pumping and Na+/H+ antiport activity is apparently not exclusive to the R. marinus enzyme.
-The Na+/H+ antiport activity seems not to be a general property of complex I.
+It is also possible that another transporter catalyzes the uptake of Na+.
+Complex I energy transduction by proton pumping may not be exclusive to the R. marinus enzyme.
+The Na+/H+ antiport activity seems not to be a general property of complex I (Batista and Pereira 2011).

 Three of the conserved, membrane-bound subunits in NADH dehydrogenase are related to each other, and to Mrp sodium-proton antiporters.
 Structural analysis of two prokaryotic complexes I revealed that the three subunits each contain fourteen transmembrane helices that overlay in structural alignments: the translocation of three protons may be coordinated by a lateral helix connecting them together (Efremov et al., 2010).
 The architecture of respiratory complex I. Nature 465, 441-447).
 Birrel & Hirst (2010) showed that in higher metazoans the threefold symmetry is broken by the loss of three helices from subunit ND2.